Saucony Ride 10 Shoe Review

 Saucony Ride 10 Fit:

 The Saucony Ride 10 fits more true to size than previous years.
 Typically I wear a size 10-10.5 wide, and I found a 10.5 to be ideal.
 The upper of the Saucony Ride 10 is seamless and accommodates those with wider feet or bunions.
 The toe box for the Saucony Ride 10 is roomy and this is one of the best size and fits of the Saucony Ride 10.
 The upper is a dynamic, lightweight fit, with plenty of structure and support.
 The breathable mesh of the Saucony Ride 10 has plenty of support for a lockdown fit.

-One thing I’ve noticed about Saucony, which people either love or hate, is that it has a very low back.
-It doesn’t fit orthotics/inserts as well as many other neutral shoes.
-That has been a deal breaker for many, because they feel like they are slipping.
+One thing I’ve noticed about Saucony, which people either love or hate, is that it has a very low back and woven heel piece.
+It doesn’t fit orthotics/inserts as well as many other neutral running shoes.
+That has been a deal-breaker for many, because they feel like they are slipping.
 This isn’t just something in the Saucony Ride 10, but most Saucony running shoes in general.
 It’s never bothered me, and I’ve never felt as though I was slipping out, but it does bother a lot of people.

 Saucony Ride 10 Ride:

 Time to review the ride of the Ride.
 It always sounds funny when I say that.
 The Saucony Ride 10 is an 8 mm drop and much firmer.
-If you are looking for a shoe with firmer forefront cushion, the Ride or most Saucony shoes are an option.
+If you are looking for a neutral shoe with firmer forefront cushion, the Saucony Ride 10 or most Saucony shoes are an option.

 Saucony Ride 10 Conclusions:

 The Saucony Ride 10 is one of the most popular shoes in the industry, and I can see why.
 It’s a great shoe.
 The Saucony Ride 10 fits true to size, well-cushioned shoe, that is great for any amount of mileage: from 5ks to marathons.
 It holds up well.
 Saucony is on model 10 of the shoe, so it’s lasted the test of time for a while now.
 Personally, I’ve been enjoying the lightweight but still well-cushioned shoe for easy days or regular daily runs.